Leo-Poon-Lab/GEII/README.md

 *B*: B-statistic or log-odds that the gene is differentially expressed[^2].

-### Reference
+### Acknowledgements
+GEII database is funded by XXX.

 [^1]: Michael Love, Simon Anders and Wolfgang Huber.
 Beginner’s guide to using the DESeq2 package.
 May 13, 2014.
 [^2]: Gordon K. Smyth, Matthew Ritchie, Natalie Thorne, James Wettenhall and Wei Shi. limma: Linear Models for Microarray Data User’s Guide.
 3 April 2010.

-### Acknowledgements
-GEII database is funded by XXX.